 Speed

-I would like to start saying that the benchmarks reported in the paper by Frigo and Shelat appear very reasonable and closely align with my own results.
+I would like to start by saying that the benchmarks reported in the paper by Frigo and Shelat appear very reasonable and closely align with my own results.

-Using Zenroom's setup to run only the single claim tests I get this average timing:
+Using Zenroom's setup to run only the single claim tests, I get this average timing:

 - Circuit generation: 6.76 (seconds)